python-jsonschema/jsonschema/docs/validate.rst

 Versioned Validators
 --------------------

-:mod:`jsonschema` ships with validator classes for various versions of the JSON Schema specification.
+`jsonschema` ships with validator classes for various versions of the JSON Schema specification.
 For details on the methods and attributes that each validator class provides see the `IValidator` interface, which each included validator class implements.